gtri/upstage/docs/source/user_guide/how_tos/communications.rst

 Communications
 ==============

 UPSTAGE provides a built-in method for passing communications between actors.
-The :py:class:`~upstage_des.communications.comms.CommsManager` class allows actors to send messages while allowing for simplified retry attempts and timeouts.
+The :py:class:`~upstage_des.communications.comms.CommsManager` class
+allows actors to send messages while allowing for simplified retry attempts and timeouts.
 It also allows for communications blocking to be turned on and off on a point to point basis.

 The :py:class:`~upstage_des.communications.comms.Message` class is used to describe a message, although strings and dictionaries can also be passed as messages, and UPSTAGE will convert them into the ``Message`` class.

 The communications manager needs to be instantiated and run, and any number of them can be run, to represent different modes of communication.
 The following code shows how create an actor class that has two communication interfaces, and then start the necessary comms managers.

 .. code-block:: python

     import upstage_des.api as UP

     class Worker(UP.Actor):
-        walkie = UP.CommunicationStore(mode="UHF")
+        walkie = UP.CommunicationStore(modes=["UHF"])
-        intercom = UP.CommunicationStore(mode="loudspeaker")
+        intercom = UP.CommunicationStore(modes=["loudspeaker"])

     with UP.EnvironmentContext() as env: